Embedding Jupyter Notebook Cells

 Screenshot of a rendered page with an embedded plot.
 A link to the Source 'Plots and Computations' is shown directly below the plot.
 A similar link is shown below the table of contents under the heading 'Notebooks'.

-To disable the notebook views, and instead link directly to the Jupyter notebook (so the user may download the notebook with no intermediary view), set notebook-view to false.
+To disable the notebook views, and instead link directly to the notebook (so the user may download the notebook with no intermediary view), set notebook-view to false.